mdfusion

 When I am studying for exams, I often end up with a lot of Markdown files in a folder hierarchy.
 For revising the content, I want to merge these files into one single file and have them in a nicely readable format.

 When looking for a solution, I did not find a tool that would crawl the directory for me, merge the files and export them to a PDF or HTML file in one go.
-So I wrote a small Python module that does exactly that.
+So I wrote a small Python module using Pandoc that does exactly that.
 Since I feel like this is a common use case, I decided to publish it on GitHub and PyPI.

 The code is available on GitHuband on PyPI.